SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 with the least amount of wasted space possible.
 If you want your crew to have plenty of area to move around and stretch their legs, simply design the ship as if you wanted to support more people.
-For instance, you could buy two “one-person rooms” to make a single “state room” with a couch, chair, personal entertainment system, etc.
+For instance, you could buy two "one-person rooms" to make a single "state room" with a couch, chair, personal entertainment system, etc.
 The accompanying table lists each type of module, the number of people it supports, the number of area units it requires, its mass, and